IanESmith/static-website/index.md

 # Home Office Delivery Performance

 Where you can see how well we are able to deliver.
-Will be basics for the first weeks but then real data will start to be added.
+Will be basic for the first weeks but then real data will start to be added.

-## Common Data Platform Status
+## Common Data Matching Platform
+Status as at 25 July 2017

 Just done:

-- Cheddar
-- Blue
+- started coordindated planning with the Advanced Border Controls team
+- agreed Alistair McKay as the Product Manager
 - Wensleydale

 About to do: